-Goal S.6 - Finances.
+GOALS.6 - FINANCES.

 Require efforts to ensure the Town's short- and long-term economic interests are sustained over time.

-- S6.1 The Town shall support ongoing operating expenditures by ongoing, stable revenue sources and will not be funded by debt issuance. - S6.2 The Town shall prepare a 5-year capital improvement plan and update it each year.
-The plan shall be developed within the constraints of the Town's ability to finance improvements. - S6.3 The Town shall maintain an adequate reserve of the annual general governmental (General and HURF funds) operating expenditures for unforeseen emergencies, such as significant loss of revenues or catastrophic impacts on the Town. - S6.4 The Town shall evaluate all fund designations and reserves periodically for long-term adequacy and financial sustainability. - S6.5 Seek additional grant funding to support Town efforts, programs and projects.
+S6.1 - The Town shall support ongoing operating expenditures by ongoing, stable revenue sources and will not be funded by debt issuance.

+S6.2 - The Town shall prepare a 5-year capital improvement plan and update it each year.
+The plan shall be developed within the constraints of the Town's ability to finance improvements.

+S6.3 - The Town shall maintain an adequate reserve of the annual general governmental (General and HURF funds) operating expenditures for unforeseen emergencies, such as significant loss of revenues or catastrophic impacts on the Town.

-Public Facilities/Services & Cost of Development Element
+S6.4 - The Town shall evaluate all fund designations and reserves periodically for longterm adequacy and financial sustainability.

+S6.5 - Seek additional grant funding to support Town efforts, programs and projects.

+Welcome Towns off Paradise Valley

+PUBLIC FACILITIES/SERVICES & COST OF DEVELOPMENT

+Photo Source: Town of Paradise Valley